Park MGM/NoMad Hotel

-Twenty years after it opened, the Monte Carlo is reaching its final days.
-No, they are not going to implode it and start over, but instead are going to do a complete top to bottom remodel to turn it into a new hotel called Park MGM and a boutique hotel within the hotel, NoMad Las Vegas, a sister to the popular New York NoMad and The Line in Los Angeles.
+Twenty years after it opened, the Monte Carlo is no more.
+No, they didn’t implode it and start over, but instead they have done a complete top to bottom remodel to turn it into a new hotel called Park MGM and a boutique hotel within the hotel, NoMad Las Vegas, a sister to the popular New York NoMad and The Line in Los Angeles.

-The main hotel will be the Park MGM, aligned with the neighboring The Park dining and entertainment plaza and T-Mobile Arena.
-The new look is being described as European and “residential” with clean lines, elegant furnishings, and a “robust art program.”
-It will bring with it a new restaurant, Eataly, the popular marketplace concept that has dozens of outlets worldwide and features to-go counters, sit down restaurants, cafes, and more.
+The main hotel is the Park MGM, aligned with the neighboring The Park dining and entertainment plaza and T-Mobile Arena.
+The new look is described as European and “residential” with clean lines, elegant furnishings, and a “robust art program.”
+It brings with it a new restaurant, Eataly, the popular marketplace concept that has dozens of outlets worldwide and features to-go counters, sit down restaurants, cafes, and more.

 NoMad Las Vegas takes over 292 guest rooms and suites and feature its own porte corchere, lobby, and pool.
 It will be patterned after the award-winning New York NoMad run by the same company that does The Line in Los Angeles and Freehand hotels in Chicago and Miami.
 Design is TBD but expect it to be swank and expensive.
 This part of the hotel will also get a Las Vegas version of NoMad restaurant, which wins raves and stars at its New York outlet.

 Standard accommodations are certainly nicer than they were in the Monte Carlo days but on the small side compared to more modern hotels.
 The good news is they have stylish and comfortable furnishings, plenty of tech, and lots of amenities to keep you feeling as if you’re staying in a much fancier place than you actually are.